HitPaw VikPea

 • Step 2.Upload the native 1080P or native 4K video to HitPaw VikPea, and you can begin the AI-enhancement process.

-import native 4k video to hitpaw video enhancer
+import low-res video to hitpaw video enhancer

 • Step 3.Pick the right artificial intelligence model of upscaling 4K videos and resolution you need from the three options emphasized in the picture.